 When companies are issuing recalls on cat and dog food, pet owners are rightly concerned about the safety and quality of what they serve to their four-footed family members.
-Whether serving pet food past the labeled expiration date is harmful or not has become a topic of discussion in recent years.
+Whether serving pet food past the labeled expiration date is harmful or not has become a topic of discussion.

 Pet foods in the United States are not required to have "Best By" dates (or expiration dates) labeled on their packaging, but many companies do so to inform consumers and stores how long they can ensure the advertised quality of their products.
 Certain factors like degradation and packaging strength can affect how long these wet and dry pet foods can last past the recommended "use by" dates on the packaging.

 01 of 05

 The shelf life for cat food is the amount of time a product is able to guarantee the nutritional values it advertises on its nutritional facts label, and this can vary greatly by brand and type of food (whether it's wet or dry).

 If you find yourself with an older can or bag of food, though, it doesn't necessarily mean it's gone bad or started to lose its nutritional quality—but you probably shouldn't rely on products that are more than three months past their recommended "Best By" date.